 - Featured on the Tokyo Rosenthal Program, taped in front a live audience in Pittsboro, NC, with Tom Ed White, Sept.
 2014

 - Performed for volunteers and patients at the NC Missions of Mercy dental clinic at the Charlotte Convention Center, Sept.
 2014

 - Selected for musicSPARK at Raleigh’s SPARKcon, 2014, 2015

 - Featured in Healthy Aging magazine, “Finding Your Inner Artist”

 - Performed live on Carrboro’s WCOM FM radio, Little Raleigh Radio, and WHUP FM, Hillsborough

-Taylor is president and webmaster for the North Carolina Songwriters Co-op and board member and webmaster for the Southeast Regional Folk Alliance (SERFA), a regional chapter of Folk Alliance International.
-She lives in Chapel Hill, NC with her husband and two sons.
+Taylor is past-president and webmaster for the North Carolina Songwriters Co-op, and board member and webmaster for the Southeast Regional Folk Alliance (SERFA), a regional chapter of Folk Alliance International.